aculich/bp-telemetry-core/README.md

 Blueplane Telemetry Core is designed with privacy as the top priority:

-### What We DON'T Capture

-- Source code content
-- File names or full paths
-- User prompts (text content)
-- API keys or credentials
-- Personal information

-### What We DO Capture

-- Timing and performance metrics
-- Tool usage patterns
-- File extensions only
-- Acceptance/rejection events
-- Session metadata
-- Model information

 ### Local-Only Architecture

 - All data stored locally on your machine